 It's imperative that you use the correct fuel in your TRX 3.3 Racing Engine for maximum performance and engine life.
-Traxxas Top Fuel® Power PlusTM should be used to ensure correct engine lubrication, performance, and ease of tuning.
+Traxxas Top FuelTM should be used to ensure correct engine lubrication, performance, and ease of tuning.
+Traxxas Top Fuel has been proven in thousands of engines, so you can count on it every day for great performance.